.jpg)

 Camouflage 1 (#10 Shadow works)(2014)

-This work was created in Samara, Costa Rica, Sitges, Calalonia Spain, Toronto and in K'emk'emeláy (colonially known as Vancouver BC.),
+These works were created in and uploaded from Samara, Costa Rica, Sitges, Calalonia Spain, Toronto or K'emk'emeláy (colonially known as Vancouver BC.),

 with gratitude and acknowledgement of our host's nationhood; of their unceded, ancestral and current territories: